 Section 3.
-A legislative staff member stands in a relationship of trust, confidence, and responsibility to the state legislature and has the duty to act in a way that makes him or her worthy of the trust and confidence the state legislature places in staff members.
+A legislative staff member stands in a relationship of trust, confidence, and responsibility to the state legislature and has the duty to act in a way that makes the staff member worthy of the trust and confidence the state legislature places in staff members.

 A legislative staff member respects the rights of individuals to hold different opinions, and speaks truthfully without accusation or distortion, and avoids heightened rhetoric when serving the legislature.

-Comment: A legislative staff member who demonstrates civility chooses words carefully and understands that staff actions or communications reflect directly upon legislators, and ultimately, the legislative institution.
-The actions of a legislative staff member reflect upon the legislature as an institution, and staff, by default, represent the institution.
+Comment: A legislative staff member who demonstrates civility chooses words carefully and understands that staff actions or communications reflect directly upon legislators and, ultimately, upon the legislative institution.
 Civility requires an acknowledgement of opposing views and the right of others to hold those views.
 It does not suggest or require acceptance or agreement with those opinions.
 A civil staff member understands that attempts to distort the opinions or reputations of others oftentimes result in a reciprocal effect upon the institution.
-A civil legislative staff member is careful to remain civil in his or her own interactions, and thus serve as a positive example of maintaining and promoting civility within the legislative institution.
+A civil legislative staff member is careful to remain civil in the staff member's own interactions, and thus serve as a positive example of maintaining and promoting civility within the legislative institution.

 Section 1.
-A trustworthy legislative staff member demonstrates the highest standards of honesty and personal integrity in all of his or her work for the state legislature.
+A staff member demonstrates the highest standard of honesty and personal integrity in all of the staff member's work for the state legislature.

 Section 3.
-A trustworthy legislative staff member renders candid advice to legislators on matters of policy and procedure within the staff member's areas of work responsibility.
+A legislative staff member provides candid advice to legislators on matters of policy and procedure within the staff member's areas of work responsibility.

 Comment: Candor is the full sharing of one's knowledge, in the form of information and advice, with a legislator who needs it in order to make an informed decision.
 The ability of a legislator to make a good decision may be lessened if a staff member fails to give the legislator the full benefit of his or her expertise.
 Although the obligation to be candid is clearest when a legislator asks for information or advice, it may also apply when a staff member is not asked.
 Great care needs to be exercised when advice or information has not been asked for, but relevant knowledge should be offered.
 Once the offer is made, a staff member does not have a duty to advocate or seek another forum, unless advocacy is his or her specific responsibility.
-A staff member's duty to give advice and information to a particular legislator depends on who the staff member specifically works for.
-But regardless of this circumstance, a staff member is obliged to accurately inform any legislator of what services he or she can expect from the staff member.
+A staff member's duty to give advice and information to a particular legislator depends upon for whom the staff member specifically works.
+But regardless of this circumstance, a staff member is obliged to accurately inform any legislator of what services the legislator can expect from the staff member.
 The obligation to be candid may give rise to tension with the obligation to be discreet, but the obligations do not contradict each other.
-The distinction is that in being candid a staff member gives each legislator who can request his or her services the full benefit of his or her broad disciplinary knowledge and skills; in being discreet a staff member holds communications with legislators in confidence, when appropriate.
+The distinction is that, in being candid, a staff member gives each legislator who can request the staff member's services the full benefit of the staff member's broad disciplinary knowledge and skills; in being discreet a staff member holds communications with legislators in confidence, when appropriate.

 Comment: It is not expected that a staff member will have no personal beliefs regarding public policy.
-What is expected is that in doing his or her job, the staff member will not let those personal beliefs be limiting, but rather will be open to alternatives and committed to being comprehensive in presenting information and providing support.
-Certain activities can make it difficult for a staff member to be objective or can give the appearance that he or she is not objective.
+What is expected is that the staff member will not let those personal beliefs be limiting, but rather will be open to alternatives and committed to being comprehensive and objective in presenting information and providing support in a professional manner.
+Certain activities can make it difficult for a staff member to be objective or can give the appearance that the staff member is not objective.
 In public service, this appearance can undermine public confidence in the legislature and compromise the effectiveness of staff members.
-Because it can be difficult to determine which activities give the appearance of conflicting with objectivity and reasonable people may disagree, staff members and their legislative employers have the obligation to carefully assess the effect of such activities as accepting gifts or favors from persons with an interest in the legislative process; of taking an active or leadership role in an organization which attempts to influence the legislature; and of entering into conversation about potential employment with an entity which has an interest in the legislative process.
+Because it can be difficult to determine which activities give the appearance of conflicting with objectivity and reasonable people may disagree, staff members and their legislative employers have the obligation to carefully assess the effect of such activities as accepting gifts or favors from persons with an interest in the legislative process; of taking an active or leadership role in an organization that attempts to influence the legislature; and of entering into conversation about potential employment with an entity that has an interest in the legislative process.
 Similarly, staff members and their legislative employers must evaluate any outside employment by full-time staff members for its potential to compromise objectivity as well as to weaken diligence.

 Section 5.
-A trustworthy legislative staff member strives to acquire and maintain the knowledge and skills necessary to do the work he or she is expected to do and recognizes when to seek assistance from others.
+A competent legislative staff member strives to acquire and maintain the knowledge and skills necessary to do the work the staff member is expected to do and recognizes when to seek assistance from others.

 Comment: To support the legislature in its mission, staff members must be competent.
-A staff member needs to be aware of his or her kind and degree of expertise, to be forthright with legislators about what he or she can do, to know when to seek assistance, and to take every opportunity to continue to learn.
+A staff member needs to be aware of the staff member's kind and degree of expertise, to be forthright with legislators about what the staff member can do, to know when to seek assistance, and to take every opportunity to continue to learn.

 Section 6.
-A trustworthy legislative staff member gives a hard-working effort to each work task, uses available time in a productive and efficient manner, and completes work in the most timely fashion possible.
+A diligent legislative staff member gives a hard-working effort to each work task, uses available time in a productive and efficient manner, and completes work in the timeliest fashion possible.

 Comment: Diligence is the application of full effort to the performance of one's work.
-The demands of the legislative process often make it difficult for a staff member to be as careful and thorough as he or she would like to be in completing a task.
+The demands of the legislative process often make it difficult for a staff member to be as careful and thorough as the staff member would like to be in completing a task.
 It may be appropriate to inform a legislator of the constraints of time or resources and to discuss what can reasonably be accomplished.
-The obligation of diligence requires that the staff member do his or her best in the time and with the resources available.
+The obligation of diligence requires that the staff member do the best work in the time and with the resources available.

 Section 7.
-A trustworthy legislative staff member treats all legislators with equal respect and provides services of equal quality to all legislators to whom he or she is responsible.
+A fair legislative staff member treats all legislators with equal respect and provides services of equal quality and effort to all legislators to whom the staff member is responsible.

 Comment: Because legislative staff members are in the best position to understand the circumstances of other legislative staff members and to know the obligations they are under, they have a strong obligation to be considerate of each other.

-Comment: For a staff member to fail to support a colleague, or to work against a colleague's efforts to perform his or her work, is to lessen the ability of the staff as a whole to perform its work for the legislature.
-Staff members often work on opposite sides of an issue or for legislators who oppose each other, but this does not require that they seek to harm a colleague's reputation, question his or her motives, or affect the terms of his or her employment.
+Comment: For a staff member to fail to support a colleague, or to work against a colleague's efforts to perform work, is to lessen the ability of the staff as a whole to perform its work for the legislature.
+Staff members often work on opposite sides of an issue or for legislators who oppose each other, but this does not require that they seek to harm a colleague's reputation, question a colleague's motives, or affect the terms of a colleague's employment.
 Indeed, because staff members depend on each other for assistance and support, the obligations to be honest, discreet, candid, objective, competent, diligent, and fair apply in their relations to each other as well as in their relations to legislators.

 Section 1.
-A trustworthy legislative staff member is courteous to all members of the public with whom he or she interacts in his or her work.
+A legislative staff member is courteous to all members of the public with whom the staff member interacts in the staff member's work.

 Comment: Some legislative staff members are hired to provide direct services to the public; many others will from time to time have direct contact with the public.
-As government employees, staff members will respect the need of members of the general public, the press, members of other governmental agencies, and lobbyists to have information about the legislature.
-They will, subject to legal and policy guidelines, attempt to meet that need.
-If a staff member does not have what is requested, he or she will help citizens find the information or assistance they seek.
+As government employees, staff members should respect the need of members of the general public, the press, members of other governmental agencies, and lobbyists to have information about the legislature.
+Subject to legal and policy guidelines, a staff member should attempt to meet that need by helping persons find the information or assistance they seek.

 Section 2.
-A trustworthy legislative staff member is law-abiding.
-He or she encourages lawfulness in the activities of all participants in the legislative process.
+A legislative staff member is law-abiding.
+The staff member encourages lawfulness in the activities of all participants in the legislative process.

 Comment: A legislative staff member has the same obligation as any citizen in this regard.
-But because of the position he or she holds as the employee of a law-making organization, the staff member is subject to a high standard of knowledge and conduct.
-If a staff member is directly aware of unlawful activities which involve the legislative process, it is consistent with this code for him or her to pursue appropriate channels, subject to other codes and obligations.
+But because of the position the staff member holds as the employee of a law-making organization, the staff member is subject to a high standard of knowledge and conduct.
+If a staff member is directly aware of unlawful activities which involve the legislative process, it is consistent with this code for the staff member to pursue appropriate channels, subject to other codes and obligations.